 And let’s setup our mockup data:

-We can now test it out – if we run the game, we see that after the initial building that is spawned in the
+We can now test it out: if we run the game, we see that we get an initial building spawned in the

-Start() method with our fake production data regularly increases the amount of gold, wood and stone in the UI displays at the top.
-Every 3 seconds, we get new resources!
+Start() method with our fake production data.
+Then, this production regularly increases the amount of gold, wood and stone in the UI displays at the top – every 3 seconds, we get new resources!

 Note: by the way, remember that you can click on the building to see its production capacity in the selected UI panel on the right 😉